Cooking or catering?

 You design better interfaces.
 Because you know what’s technically feasible, you can push the boundaries in ways that actually work.

 You communicate better with developers.
-Instead of «make this!» you can have informed conversations about tradeoffs, priorities and user experience.
+Instead of «make this!» you can have informed conversations about tradeoffs, priorities, and user experience.

 You become more valuable.
 Designers who understand infrastructure are rare and incredibly valuable to any team.